GSA/training-pathway-data-practitioner/codealong-apis/README.md

 5. Where Do I Go From Here?

-## Are there any resources that go along with this?
-Slides will be posted one week prior to class.

 ## Setup
 You are not required to load any software before this class.
 However, the following optional software would be helpful for GSA employees: